MichaelOsarumwense/SoccerPredictorCalculator-M2/README.md

 <li>As a user i will like to be able to select from a drop down of teams.</li>
 <li>As a user i will like to be able to be able to see the chances of selected teams by clicking calculate</li>
 <li>As a user i will like the center image to change to the logo of the winning team when i click calculate</li>
-<li>As a user if i select the same team on both side i will like the center image to reflect the selected team logo and display its a tie</li>
+<li>As a user if i select the same team on both side i will like the center image to change irrespective and display its a tie</li>
+<li>As a user if the result of my chances is a Tie from two different teams then i want the center image to show equal scores</li>
-<li>As a user i will like to have a link on the footer that navigates me to the variable inputs used in calculaing chances.</li>
+<li>As a user i will like to be prompted to select teams if i click calculate without selecting teams for both own and rival.</li>

 </ul>

 **As a basic layout <a href="WireFrame/M2Wireframe.PNG" target="_blank">here is a link </a> to the wireFrame and Mock up used in creating Ready food restaurant.**